openhab/openhab-alexa/USAGE.md

 * Child item categories are ignored and only the group category is used on items.
 * Case is ignored on the category part of the metadata and any value will be made all uppercase before its passed to the Alexa API.

-#### Supported Labels
+#### Supported Metadata Labels
-Item tags and metadata labels translate to a set of capabilities and can be used as a convenience to using the longer meta data format configuration.
-These are the same as v2 tags but add additional functions and provide the ability to add customization through additional properties which take precedence over the default ones.
+Item metadata labels translate to a set of capabilities and can be used as a convenience to using the longer meta data format configuration.
+These add additional functions and provide the ability to add customization through additional properties which take precedence over the default ones.
 Here are some examples:
 ```
 Switch OutletPlug "Outlet Plug" {alexa="Switchable" [category="SMARTPLUG"]}
 Switch TelevisionPower "Television Power" {alexa="Switchable" [category="TV"]}